aiff22/DPED/README.md

 @inproceedings{ignatov2017dslr,
-  title={DSLR-Quality Photos on Mobile Devices with Deep Convolutional Networks}, author={Ignatov, Andrey and Kobyshev, Nikolay and Timofte, Radu and Vanhoey, Kenneth and Van Gool, Luc}, booktitle={Proceedings of the IEEE international conference on computer vision}, year={2017}
+  title={DSLR-Quality Photos on Mobile Devices with Deep Convolutional Networks}, author={Ignatov, Andrey and Kobyshev, Nikolay and Timofte, Radu and Vanhoey, Kenneth and Van Gool, Luc}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={3277--3285}, year={2017}
 }
 ```